A-LevelGeography

 View mark scheme hint

-Explain how human activities can impact coastal environments.
+Explain how human activities can exacerbate coastal erosion.
 [4 marks]

 4 marks